KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-* The size of training set is 34799
+* The size of training set is 34,799 images
-* The size of the validation set is 4410
+* The size of the validation set is 4,410 images
-* The size of test set is 12630
+* The size of test set is 12,630 images
 * The shape of a traffic sign image is 32 x 32 with 3 channels
 * The number of unique classes/labels in the data set is 43